ckathleen/dcrdocs/docs/mining/proof-of-stake/secure-cool-wallet.md

 1. Create a `bash` script called `decred.sh` which will start a `tmux` session for each application, start `dcrd`, start `dcrwallet`, prompt us for the password to unlock the wallet, and start `dcrctl`.
 Also make sure you have `tmux` installed.

-`tmux new -d -s dcrd 'dcrd & tmux new -d -s dcrwallet 'dcrwallet --promptpass' & tmux attach -t dcrwallet" > ~/decred.sh`
+`echo "tmux new -d -s dcrd 'dcrd & tmux new -d -s dcrwallet 'dcrwallet --promptpass' & tmux attach -t dcrwallet" > ~/decred.sh"`

 2. Add the pathe to the Decred binaries to your `.profile`.
 `"PATH=~/decred:$PATH" >> ~/.profile && source ~/.profile`